 Blueprint: The Evolutionary Origins of a Good Society

-In a world of increasing political and economic polarization, it's tempting to ignore the positive role of our evolutionary past.
-But by exploring the ancient roots of goodness in civilization, Blueprint shows that our genes have shaped societies for our welfare and that, in a feedback loop stretching back many thousands of years, societies have shaped, and are still shaping, our genes today.
+In a world of increasing political and economic polarisation, it's tempting to ignore the positive role of our evolutionary past.
+But by exploring the ancient roots of goodness in civilisation, Blueprint shows that our genes have shaped societies for our welfare and that, in a feedback loop stretching back many thousands of years, societies have shaped and are still shaping, our genes today.

 PRODUCT DETAILS :

 |PUBLISHER : Little, Brown & Company||PUBLICATION DATE : March 10, 2020|

 |COUNTRY OF PUBLICATION : United States||IMPRINT : Little, Brown & Company|

 |PRODUCT FORM : Paperback / softback|

 PRODUCT CATEGORY :

 Mathematics & Science